NaifAlsalem/ClimateRadar/README.md

 ├── assets/
 │   └── README.md               # Asset management notes
-├── CHANGELOG.md                # Here we track every change in the repo ├── CONTRIBUTING.md             #
+├── CHANGELOG.md                # Here we track every change in the repo ├── CONTRIBUTING.md             # Want to contribute?
+Please read through this and I would be very delighted to get you involved.
-└── .gitignore                  # Just a script to prevent
+└── .gitignore                  # Just a script to prevent unnecessary, sensitive, or system-generated files from being pushed to GitHub.
 ```

 ---